 “Colombian Gold, man.
 Here, get another hit, not so much this time.”

 I take another big hit and am only able to hold it in for a few seconds before coughing.
 He’s smiling right in my face, widely spaced blue eyes all crinkled from laughing at me.
 He sticks the joint into my lips.
 Finally I take a hit I can hold.
 Everyone else is complaining about us bogarting the joint.
 Rob passes it along.
 I lean back into the crook of the tree we’re sharing.
 Then I look down at the ground.
 Thirty feet seemed like three hundred.
 I push back into the tree for security.

 “I told you not to look down.
 Now we’ll be stuck here for at least thirty minutes.
 You spinning?”

 “Naw, but don’t suggest it.
 I haven’t been high since last summer.”

-I spaced out to the extent that their voices came from a long distance.
+I space out to the extent that their voices come from a long distance.

 “Is he really a fag, Robby?”

 “Yeah.
 I seen them going at it all the time.
 And it ain’t like you and Dave, just acting like girls together.”